RMLio/RMLStreamer/README.md

 1. rml-original-testcases contains all the original test cases without edits in the sub files/folders.

-2. rml-testcases contains all the test cases for which the current implementation should pass.
+2. rml-testcases contains all the test cases for which, the current implementation should pass.

-3. stream contains all streaming test cases which must be executed manually, one at a time, with StreamingTest.scala
+3. stream contains all streaming test cases which should be checked using the stream-test.sh in the root folder.

 4. negative_test_cases contains cases for which, the current implementation should throw exceptions/fail.